listman-io/docs/README.md

 ## System Requirements And Prerequisites
 Before start let's make sure your system complies with the following system requirements:

-1. You have SharePoint 2013/2016/2019 or SharePoint Online.
+1. You have an instance of SharePoint 2013/2016/2019 or SharePoint Online
 2. Listman.io is a Windows application that could be run as command line application or Windows Service.
 To run it you must have Windows 7/8/10/Server system installed on one of your local machines or cloud VM.
 For simplicity we will reference to the machine when Listman.io is running as the **application server**.
 3. You have .NET Framework 4.5 installed on the application server. **Note:** .NET Core is not yet supported*.
 4. Your application server is connected to the Internet.
-Without the internet connection the Listman.io app wouldn't be able to verify your application licence and will fail to run archiving or export procedures.
+Without the internet connection the Listman.io app wouldn't be able to verify your *licence* and will fail to run archiving or export jobs.
-5. Ideally you have to have some knowledge of JSON files, usage of Windows Command Line and Windows Services, namely `sc` command.
+5. Ideally you have to have some knowledge of JSON files, usage of Windows Command Line and Windows Services, and specifically `sc` command.

 > **\* What about .NET Core?** Unfortunately by the time of application implementation Microsoft didn't yet release .NET Standart CSOM libraries compatible with .NET Core runtime environment.
 We will keep our eye on that matter and plan to implement .NET version of the Listman.io app as soon as CSOM will be available for .NET Core.

 ## Download the App
-It's easy to download a copy of the Listman.io application.
-For that:
+Listman.io app distributed as `zip` archive and don't need any additional installation except unzipping.
+It's very easy to download a copy of the Listman.io application:

 1. Go to [www.listman.io](https://www.listman.io)
 2. **Sign In** with your Microsoft Account.
 After successfully Sign In you'll redirected to your [Dashboard](https://www.listman.io/dashboard)